 Death and injuries

-The real likelihood is that when a motorcycle collides with vehicle, the rider will either be crushed or the rider will fall or fly to the hard asphalt.
+The real likelihood is that when a motorcycle collides with a vehicle, the rider will either be crushed or the rider will fall or fly to the hard asphalt.
 Many motorcycle riders die when collisions occur.
 Riders who survive a motorcycle accident often:

 - Suffer broken bones